How much commissions to pay your partners? Learn the math and logic behind it. Read here →

 2. Commission

-• Commissions are based on sales performance.
+• Commissions or incentives are based on sales performance.
 It is generally a percentage of revenue generated or profit margin.

 • For example, 10% of the revenue or profit